haskellweekly/haskellweekly/data/newsletter/issue-26.markdown

 -   [Beautiful folds are practical, too](https://www.youtube.com/watch?v=6a5Ti0r8Q2s)

-    > A keynote talk at MuniHac 2016 given by Gabriel Gonzalez.
+    > A keynote talk at MuniHac 2016 given by Gabriella Gonzalez.
 This talk covers an analytics trick that commonly arises in distributed/parallel programming.
 Haskell permits an elegant, efficient, and general implementation of this trick which also has useful applications outside of high-performance computing.

 -   [Adventures in enumerating balanced brackets](https://byorgey.wordpress.com/2016/10/25/adventures-in-enumerating-balanced-brackets/)